tailscale/terms-and-conditions/terms/index.md

     1.7	“**Plan**” means a subscription package for the Services.
 We offer several Plans for both personal and business use at different price points, including free Plans, each with a slightly different mix of available features, functionality, limits, support and configuration options.
 For more information on our available Plans, please visit our [Pricing page](http://tailscale.com/pricing).
 We reserve the right to modify our Plans and any applicable service fees at any time.

-    1.8	“**Services**” means the the products, services and materials provided by Tailscale, including the Tailscale Solution, Tailscale Services and Documentation, and all Updates, modifications, or improvements thereto, that Customer purchases pursuant to an Order Form or otherwise uses.
+    1.8	“**Services**” means the the products, services and materials provided by Tailscale, including the Tailscale Solution, Tailscale Services and Documentation, and all Updates, modifications, or improvements thereto, that Customer purchases or otherwise uses.
 “Services” excludes any Third Party Services (as defined below).

     1.9	“**Tailscale Services**” means the support, onboarding, training, and other specialized services provided by Tailscale to help customers with implementing, using, and optimizing the Tailscale Solution.

-    1.10	“**Tailscale Solution**” means the proprietary software systems and services developed, maintained and provided by Tailscale, including: an Internet-accessible hosted software service, including an admin console and coordination server (the **“Hosted Software”**); application software that is installed or running on Customer or Permitted User devices, services, machines, containers, virtualized environments, web browsers or other **“Client Endpoints”** (the **“Client Software”**); and any other software systems or services provided by Tailscale to Customer as and to the extent stated on an Order Form.
+    1.10	“**Tailscale Solution**” means the proprietary software systems and services developed, maintained and provided by Tailscale, including: an Internet-accessible hosted software service, including an admin console and coordination server (the **“Hosted Software”**); application software that is installed or running on Customer or Permitted User devices, services, machines, containers, virtualized environments, web browsers or other **“Client Endpoints”** (the **“Client Software”**); and any other software systems or services provided by Tailscale to Customer as and to the extent included with your Plan.

     1.11	“**Traffic**” means the Customer records, files, communications, and other content and data that are transmitted over customer channels using the Tailscale Solution.